Attendance

 Absence from School in Term Time

 St John’s School is committed to working with parents to help every child achieve their full potential through regular school attendance.
-We therefore do not expect parents to take their children out of school in term time and it should not be assumed that a request for term time absence will authorised.
+We ask that parents do not take their children out of school during term time.
+Understanding of our military context, we recognise there may be some extenuating reasons for school absence; amongst these are authorised absences for post operational leave purposes.

 All EWOs are experienced practitioners with a range of knowledge and skills relating to education, social care, military and local authority education welfare.
 We are a voluntary support service, available to support children and families where any attendance related issues or concerns are raised.